stranljip/homebrew-openbook-desktop/README.md

-# homebrew-openspace-desktop
+# homebrew-okuna-desktop
-Tap for Openspace Desktop (https://gitlab.com/999eagle/openspace-desktop) for macOS with Homebrew Thanks to @999eagle for providing this app!
+Tap for Okuna Desktop (https://gitlab.com/999eagle/okuna-desktop) for macOS with Homebrew Thanks to @999eagle for providing this app!

 You can use it with

-`brew tap stranljip/openspace-desktop`
+`brew tap stranljip/okuna-desktop`

 `brew update`

-`brew cask install openspacedesktop`
+`brew cask install okuna-desktop`

 after that for new versions you only have to do